What You Need to Know About Utah’s Sex Offender Registry

 What You Should Know About the Sex Offender Registry

-For complete details about the registry, see the Utah Department of Corrections website.
+For complete details about the registry, please search the Utah Department of Corrections website.
 Here’s a list of helpful sex offender registry facts to help you familiarize yourself with the laws:

 What Is the Purpose of the Sex Offender Registry?